The Seventh Secret: Plot summary

 Levine helps the four of them by discovering that Hitler and Eva Braun used body doubles to attend functions in their place and who resembled them very closely.
 Could the Hitler and Eva doubles have been the ones who really died in the bunker?
 But Levine disappears from the Cafe Wolf, which had originally been Eva Braun's photo studio.

 Rex discovers through a former Nazi bunker architect that Hitler had seven bunkers, though only six were known.
 He discovers that the seventh bunker adjoins the bunker in which Hitler supposedly died.
-He searches for a secret passage that leads from Hitler bedroom to a seventh bunker in a hidden passage previously built by Jewish slaves (who were later killed by Hitler).
+He searches for a secret passage that leads from the Hitler bedroom to a seventh bunker in a hidden passage previously built by Jewish slaves (who were later killed by Hitler).
 As Foster finds and goes through the secret passage to the seventh bunker where Emily Ashcroft is held captive; the bunker is located directly beneath the Cafe Wolf.
-Eva Braun is still alive and sleeping is the adjacent room.
-Rex asks Emily to escape and he later drugs Eva (who is living under the name Evelyn Hoffman) with a truth drug.
+Eva Braun is still alive and sleeping in the adjacent room.
+Rex asks Emily to escape, and he later drugs Eva (who is living under the name Evelyn Hoffman) with a truth drug.
 Braun admits that she and Hitler used their doubles at the time of their claimed death, and had been living in this bunker, escaping the Soviet Red Army after they raided the bunker complex.
 Eva stated the real Hitler died in 1963, and since that time she had been leading the over fifty Nazis left in the secret bunker and that they would rise once again.
-This occurring when Nazis were strong enough and after the Americans and Soviets destroyed each other.
+This would take place when the Nazis were strong enough and after the Americans and Soviets destroyed each other.

 Eva Braun also revealed the secret that she and Hitler had a child before he died.
-Hitler did not want his daughter to rot in the bunker so he bribed their previous maid to take care of the daughter as her own.
-The daughter's name was Klara Feigbig; she was already married and pregnant with Hitler's grandchild but she has no idea about her actual parentage and lives a peaceful life.
+Hitler did not want his daughter to rot in the bunker, so he bribed their previous maid to take care of the daughter as her own.
+The daughter's name was Klara Feigbig; she was already married and is pregnant with Hitler's grandchild, but she has no idea about her actual parentage and lives a peaceful life.
 Eva also reveals that the police chief, Wolfgang Schmidt, who appeared to be a trusted anti-Nazi was actually one of Hitler's secret SS guards and was to take over as leader when Nazi Germany was reestablished.

-After these revelations, Foster goes to Levine who orders her subordinates to poison the bunker with Zyklon-B (the gas used by the Nazis to kill Jews, Poles, etc.).
-Braun overhears this and escapes to daughter Klara's flat and reveals the truth to her daughter (who hangs herself rather than run away with her mother).
-Schmidt and the remaining Nazis are then killed by the Zyklon-B after its release into the bunker.
+After these revelations, Foster goes to Levine, who relays them to her superior, Chaim Goldman.
+He orders his subordinates to poison the bunker with Zyklon-B (the gas used by the Nazis to kill inmates of the concentration camps), killing Schmidt and the remaining Nazis.
+Eva Braun escapes to daughter Klara's flat and reveals the truth to her, who poisons herself with cyanide rather than run away with her mother.